AbayonaDevFullstack/BackendDeepAgent/README.md

 agent = create_deep_agent(
     tools=[internet_search],
     instructions="You are an expert researcher...",
-    model="claude-sonnet-4-20250514",  # default for main agent and other sub-agents subagents=[critique_sub_agent],
+    model="claude-3-5-haiku-20241022",  # default for main agent and other sub-agents (cost-optimized) subagents=[critique_sub_agent],
 )
 ```